ansible-cloud/aws_demos/README.md

 - Many playbooks default to `us-east-1`; override with `-e ec2_region=...` or `-e your_region=...`.
 - Some reports publish to S3 when run against `localhost`; ensure proper permissions.
 - For SSM-based playbooks, ensure the instance has SSM agent running and proper IAM role.

+### License
+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
+See the `LICENSE` file for details.